StakeNBake/StakeNBake/README.md

 - 👋 Hi, I’m Beau, not Bob
-- 👀 I’m interested in Cryptocurrencies🪙, Finance💰, Python🐍, Java📜, & Other Programing Languages🖥️
+- 👀 I’m interested in Cryptocurrencies🪙, Finance💰, Python🐍, Java📜 & Other Programing Languages🖥️
 - 📈 I have a Master of Finance Degree
 - 💸 I’m looking to collaborate on crypto yeild strategies
 - 📫 How to reach me through email or LinkedIn @ https://www.linkedin.com/in/robert-kass/